 No. Undocumented students, including DACA students and Dreamers, are not eligible for federal student aid.
 However, you may be eligible for state or college financial aid so check with each school you are applying to.

 Earn to Learn certifies your eligibility for the program at the time of your application.
 You can remain in the program and keep saving even if your income goes up or you become unemployed.
-A change in income will not affect your participation with the Earn to Learn program, but may affect your eligibility with the intended university or FAFSA.
+A change in income will not affect your participation with Earn to Learn, but it may affect your eligibility with the intended university or FAFSA.

-Earn to Learn works in conjunction to other financial aid and scholarships.
-If you meet Earn to Learn and University requirements and eligibility, you will remain eligible for Earn to Learn
+Earn to Learn works in conjunction with other financial aid and scholarships.
+If you meet Earn to Learn and university requirements and eligibility, you will remain eligible for Earn to Learn

 You can be accepted to Earn to Learn before being accepted to the university.
-You will receive your scholarship once accepted and enrolled at our partner university.
+You will receive your scholarship once accepted and enrolled at one of our partner universities.